mathjax/MathJax-src/README.md

 # Development repository for MathJax v3 #

 MathJax v3 is now in beta release; see the [beta branch](https://github.com/mathjax/mathjax-v3/tree/beta) for details.
-See the [https://github.com/mathjax/mj3-demos](https://github.com/mathjax/mj3-demos) for examples and webpacked files for the beta release.
+See the [https://github.com/mathjax/mj3-demos](https://github.com/mathjax/mj3-demos) for examples of using MathJax v3 in webpages, and [https://github.com/mathjax/mj3-demos-node](https://github.com/mathjax/mj3-demos-node) for examples of using MathJax v3 in node applications.

+See the [release notes](https://github.com/mathjax/mathjax-v3/releases) for details of the changes in this beta release.
+See the examples linked above for documentation on how to use and configure MathJax for use in browsers or node applications.
+More documentation will be forthcoming as part of the official version 3.0.0 release currently being prepared.

 The `master` branch is not the beta release.
 It is the current development copy, set up for development testing, as described below.
+Check out the `beta.4` branch to obtain the beta release code.

 ---

-There are two bootstrap files for running the code:
+There are three bootstrap files for running the code:

-* `load.js` for running in node (`node load`), and
+* `load.js` for running in node (`node load`),
+* `load.mjs` for running node in ES6 module mode, and
 * `load.html` for running in a browser.

 These allow you to specify a test file to run.
 For example,

     node load samples/filename.js

+or

+    node load.mjs samples/filename.js

 will run the file `samples/filename.js`, while entering